S&P lifts GameStop credit rating, helping push into e-commerce

-Ratings agency S&P Global Ratings on Wednesday raised GameStop's (GME.N) credit rating by one notch, a critical step in the video retailer's transformation into an e-commerce company.
+BOSTON (Reuters) - Ratings agency S&P Global Ratings on Wednesday raised GameStop’s credit rating by one notch, a critical step in the video retailer’s transformation into an e-commerce company.

 S&P Global Ratings said in a note that it lifted GameStop’s credit rating to “B” from “B-” and removed it from CreditWatch after the company issued $550 million in equity and redeemed all balance sheet debt.